Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Hardware realizations of HDC/VSA

-The computational primitives of VSA connect the algorithmic level of Marr's computing hierarchy (Fig.~\ref{fig:stack}) to the computational level.
-At the same time, a VSA placed at the algorithmic level also interfaces with the implementation level.
-While the computational primitives are generic across different VSA models, the model choice can become critical when it comes to interfacing with a particular physical substrate.
-This suggests a general design pattern when designing a VSA system to be implemented on nanoscale hardware: {\it the desired computation is formalized in terms of the generic VSA computational primitives, and then the specific VSA variant best suited for this nanoscale hardware is used in implementing these primitives}.
-Here we describe some of the existing VSA models and examples of how they accommodate different hardware.
-Different VSA models can be distinguished in terms of the properties of seed hypervectors and corresponding algebraic operations.
+The computational primitives of HDC/VSA connect the algorithmic level of Marr's computing hierarchy (Fig.~\ref{fig:stack}) to the computational level.
+At the same time, a HDC/VSA placed at the algorithmic level also interfaces with the implementation level.
+While the computational primitives are generic across different HDC/VSA models, the model choice can become critical when it comes to interfacing with a particular physical substrate.\footnote{ It should be noted that there exist subtleties when it comes to computational primitives of different HDC/VSA models (see, e.g.,~\cite{SchlegelVSAComparison2020} for a discussion).
+So, strictly speaking, model choice may not be only influenced by a physical substrate but also by the nature of the task at the computational level.
+To put it simply, not all HDC/VSA models are interchangeable.
+This is not entirely unexpected since, if a framework can provide tight matches between computation and hardware to enable efficiency, the separation between abstraction and physical realization cannot be perfect.
+Thus, for the sake of narration in this section, we focus on the availability of an efficient mapping between some physical substrate and some HDC/VSA model. } This suggests a general design pattern when designing a HDC/VSA system to be implemented on emerging hardware: {\it the desired computation is formalized in terms of the generic HDC/VSA computational primitives, and then the specific HDC/VSA variant best suited for this emerging hardware is used in implementing these primitives}.
+Here, we describe some of the existing HDC/VSA models and examples of how they can be implemented in different hardware.
+Different HDC/VSA models can be distinguished in terms of the properties of seed hypervectors and corresponding algebraic operations.